-In other words a mechanics lien is a legal claim for unpaid construction work and means that a property owner owes a contractor money for work performed.
+In other words a mechanics lien is a legal claim for unpaid construction work and means that the owner of the property owes a contractor money for work performed.
 This allows the opportunity for a contractor to place a lien (which acts as collateral) on the property to put pressure on the owner to deliver payment.
 A lien works to guarantee an obligation and can not be ignored by a property owner.
-Once placed, a mechanics lien is a cloud that hangs over a property and will make it extremely difficult to sell or transfer ownership of the property until the lien is lifted.
+Once placed, a mechanics lien is a cloud that hangs over real estate and will make it extremely difficult to sell or transfer ownership of the property until the lien is lifted.

 Despite their nefarious reputation, liens are a natural part of the contracting world.
 In certain circumstances they can in fact be a useful piece of documentation for ensuring fair treatment and payment.
 However, they are often misunderstood, feared, or misused by contractors.
 This article will look to break down how a lien works, when to use one, and how to safeguard your lien rights as a contractor.

 Let’s start with a real world example.
-Say a plumber does a job on a property that is done correctly, up to code, on time, and efficiently.
+Say a plumber does a job on a property that is done correctly, up to code, on time, and in accordance with the construction contract.
 The general contractor that contracted the plumber is happy with the job, but cannot pay the plumber as the GC has not yet been paid by the property owner.
-By leveraging the lien process the plumber, as a subcontractor, can help kick start the payment process and place a sense of urgency on the matter.
+By leveraging the lien process the plumber, as a subcontractor, can help kick-start the payment process and place a sense of urgency on the matter as this is a breach of contract.
 The further down the payment chain, the harder it becomes to have a voice or make your concerns heard.
 With a mechanics lien a subcontractor or laborer can ensure communication and visibility.

 The importance of liens has been further showcased as a result of the COIVD-19 and continuing instability due to world events.
 According to recent studies only around half of all construction companies are paid in full on a project and 54% are unable to pay bills on time as a result of late payments.
 From these numbers it’s easy to see why contractors need mechanisms in place to protect their rights and ensure payment for honest work.
 It also highlights the importance of knowing your numbers, using data effectively, and planning efficiently to give your business a leg up on financial issues.